How to Fix Convection preheat slow on KitchenAid KSDB900ESS (Dual Fuel)

 Do I need a professional technician to fix this issue on my dual fuel range?

-Many repairs, such as replacing the convection fan or temperature sensor, are manageable for a confident DIYer with basic tools.
+Many repairs, like replacing the convection fan or temperature sensor, are manageable for a confident DIYer with basic tools.
 However, any work involving gas connections should always be handled by a licensed technician.